fusengine/docker-images/docker-apache/README.md

 Blackfire
 ---------

-You want use blackfire disable on dockerfile line `# If you want need Blackfire`:
+You want use blackfire.
+Uncomment line `# If you want need Blackfire` on dockerfile:

 ```
 # If you want need Blackfire